Cor van der Gijp: Managerial career

 Van der Gijp later coached Veendam.
 He also held positions as technical director at Feyenoord and FC Eindhoven.

 Personal life and death

-A very fast center forward, Cor was an uncle of Dutch international winger René van der Gijp and spent his final years in a Dordrecht nursing home.
+A center forward, Cor was an uncle of Dutch international winger René van der Gijp and spent his final years in a Dordrecht nursing home.

 Van der Gijp died on 12 November 2022, at the age of 91.